EleutherAI/pythia/README.md

 We also upload the pre-tokenized data files and a script to reconstruct the dataloader as seen during training for all models.
 See **Reproducing Training** section for more details.

+## Changelog

+[April 3, 2023] We have released a new version of all Pythia models, with the following changes to our training procedure:

+- All model sizes are now trained with uniform batch size of 2M tokens.
+Previously, the models of size 160M, 410M, and 1.4B parameters were trained with batch sizes of 4M tokens.
+- We added checkpoints at initialization (step 0) and steps {1,2,4,8,16,32,64, 128,256,512} in addition to every 1000 training steps.
+- Flash Attention was used in the new retrained suite.
+Empirically, this seems to have effected the dynamic range of model outputs in some cases, which we are investigating further.
+- We remedied a minor inconsistency that existed in the original suite: all models of size 2.8B parameters or smaller had a learning rate (LR) schedule which decayed to a minimum LR of 10% the starting LR rate, but the 6.9B and 12B models all used an LR schedule which decayed to a minimum LR of 0.
+In the redone training runs, we rectified this inconsistency: all models now were trained with LR decaying to a minimum of 0.1× their maximum LR.
+- the new `EleutherAI/pythia-1b` is trained with bf16, because in fp16 the model corrupted due to loss spikes late in training.

+The old models ("V0") are available at [https://huggingface.co/models?other=pythia_v0](https://huggingface.co/models?other=pythia_v0)

 ## Quickstart

 All Pythia models are hosted on [the Huggingface hub](https://huggingface.co/EleutherAI).
 They can be loaded and used via the following code (shown for the 3rd `pythia-70M-deduped` model checkpoint):